Military operations during the Turkish invasion of Cyprus: Kyrenia area

 A second wave of Turkish amphibious forces arrived at the Pentemilli beachhead.
 Codenamed "Bora Task Force," it included a tank company and a mechanised infantry company, under the command of Brig.
 Gen Haki Boratas.
 Turkish forces under the command of Maj.
 Gen Bedrettin Demirel, comprising the Bora Task Force, and the 50th Regiment, proceeded to launch at attack against the primary objective of Kyrenia, the main harbour town on the northern coast.

 For the Greek Cypriots, command of the counter-invasion force was changed to the leadership of Col. Kobokis, a commander of the Raiders commando force, situated in the Pentedaktylos (Kyrenia) mountain range.
 The Greek Cypriot High Command also sent reinforcements in the form of a mechanised company of the 346th infantry battalion, as well as an anti-tank platoon of the 120th artillery company.
 Meanwhile, on the eastern flank, the 306th infantry battalion had retreated to Kyrenia, leaving behind the 251st infantry battalion, as well as a half-strength battalion of the 33MK Commando, located at Agios Georgios village.

 The Turkish attack on Kyrenia commenced around 11:00 am, resulting in an onslaught against the 33MK Commando.
 306th and 251st battalions, with limited anti-tank capability, were forced into full retreat towards Kyrenia.
 An intervention by the nearby 241st infantry battalion, attempting to build a defensive line to the west of Kyrenia, failed, and the force was overrun.

 Consequently, the Turkish advance towards Kyrenia along the northern coastal road was resisted by two mobile lines of defence bisecting their path.
-In the first instance, the defence of the 33MK was only able to achieve the destruction of two Turkish M47 tanks which were defeated by 106mm recoilless rifles.
+In the first instance, the defence of the 33MK was only able to achieve the destruction of two Turkish M47 tanks which were defeated by 106 mm recoilless rifles.
 The failure to hold the Turkish force back meant that the second line was swiftly impacted, with the 241st battalion managing to immobilise a third M47 with an anti-tank rocket.
 The fast and aggressive nature of the Turkish assault meant that two further M47 tanks were lost in the vicinity of the Kyrenia Castle to infantry attack, bringing total tank losses on that day to 5 tanks along with 23 casualties.

 Turkish forces entered Kyrenia and then divided into two separate forces – one seeking to establish a new beachhead in the Kyrenia harbour while the second force headed to Boghazi-Argypta pass to unite with paratrooper forces landed there.
-By the end of the afternoon, a solid bridgehead had been formed between Kyrenia and the centrally-located village of Geunyeli, the latter strategically positioned on the Kyrenia-Nicosia road.
+By the end of the afternoon, a solid bridgehead had been formed between Kyrenia and the centrally located village of Geunyeli, the latter strategically positioned on the Kyrenia-Nicosia road.
 The Turkish-Cypriot fortified base at Geunyeli was now under the control of Lt.
 Gen Nuretin Ersin (6th Corps).